WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Conclusion

 \section{Conclusion}

-In this paper, we propose WebCoderBench, consisting of 1,572 authentic user requirements and 24 evaluation metrics, providing an automated, comprehensive, and interpretable evaluation framework for the web app generation task.
-Our evaluation results reveal a narrowing effectiveness gap between open-source and closed-source LLMs, as well as the rapid evolution of LLM capabilities, with no single model achieving dominant effectiveness across all metrics.
-Weighted according to human preferences, WebCoderBench enables developers to optimize their models targetedly based on interpretable evaluation results.
+In this paper, we have introduced WebCoderBench, a comprehensive benchmark consisting of 1,572 authentic user requirements and 24 evaluation metrics, providing an automated, comprehensive, and interpretable evaluation framework for the task of web app generation.
+Our evaluation results have revealed a narrowing effectiveness gap between open-source and closed-source LLMs, as well as the rapid evolution of the capabilities of LLMs, with no single model achieving dominant effectiveness across all the metrics.
+By incorporating the weights according to human preferences, WebCoderBench enables developers to optimize their models in a targeted manner based on interpretable evaluation results.